undeadinu/penrose-1/README.md

  3. `cd` into your root folder in terminal and run `npm install`.
 This will install all of the `node_modules` required by Gulp
  4. Once the `node_modules` have been installed, type `gulp` into your Terminal window and boom.
 You're up and running.

-## How to's

 ## Dependencies

  - You need to have Node, NPM and Gulp installed globally.
-Start here: https://docs.npmjs.com/getting-started/installing-node
+I'll not go into details but you can start here: https://docs.npmjs.com/getting-started/installing-node
  - You need the [Wordmove](http://welaika.github.io/wordmove/) ruby gem to use Wordmove deploy.
 For me, this was as easy as `gem install wordmove`